 Some of the great effectors of resting muscle tone are the muscle spindles and golgi tendon organs (GTOs).
 The muscle spindles are located deeper in the muscle between flanking intrafusal muscle fibers consisting of elements of annulospiral mechanoreceptors and flower-spray mechanical stretch receptors.
 Each of the two muscle spindle receptors perform similar tasks of measuring changes to muscle length and velocity, with the former having a greater dynamic sensitivity.
 This allows the muscle to get instant feedback of degree of stretch in what is called the spinal reflex, or a signal that loops on itself without interference from the CNS.
 This can act much faster than signals that would have to go to the brain first.

-Densifications in the fascial extracellular matrix (the lubricant that runs between the layers of the fascia) can cause tension locally signaling to nearby the muscle spindles that there is a greater force on them than is present, increasing local resting muscle tone.
+Densifications in the fascial extracellular matrix (accumulation of the chemical hyaluronan, part of the lubricant that runs between the layers of the fascia) can cause tension locally signaling to nearby the muscle spindles that there is a greater force on them than is present, increasing local resting muscle tone.
 This will change with position but often we maintain similar positions throughout our day.
 As this continues to spread throughout the associated myofascial sequence this can continue to increase resting muscle tone along that plane or sequence.
-This will often result in muscles that you are not able to see a ripple in when flicking the muscle in an unloaded state.
+This will often result in muscles that you are not able to see a ripple in when flicking them in an unloaded state.

 Love, R. J., & Webb, W. G. (1992).
 The neuromotor control of speech.
 Neurology for the Speech-Language Pathologist, 81–111. https://doi.org/10.1016/b978-0-7506-9076-8.50012-5